wp-plugins/linktothispage/README.txt

 1. Download the plugin archive and expand it (you've likely already done this).
 2. Put the 'linktothispage' directory into your wp-content/plugins/ directory.
 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for LinkToThisPage.
-4. (Optional) Use the the customizing tool to choose options for how to display your LinkToThisPage window.
+4. (Coming Soon) Use the options to modify how the plug-in is displayed on each page.

 == Stats and Reporting ==